Rha3L/Rha3L/README.md

 I’m currently working on projects implemented by frontend lanuages and frameworks including Javascript, Typescript, React and backend framework of Nodejs.

-Here are some fun projects I built in the past:
+Here are some my fun projects:

 - [PizzaHub](https://github.com/Rha3L/pizzahub-ts)
   A pizza shop website built with Typescript and React.
 It implemented Redux Toolkit for state management.